jfalcon/dd-next/README.md

 ## Notes

-Next.js 15 requires Node.js 18+, but we default the minimtum version to the latest LTS release of 22.15 at the time of this writing, which includes support for things like `import.meta.dirname`.
+Next.js 15 requires Node.js 18+, but we default the minimum version to the latest LTS release of 22.15 at the time of this writing, which includes support for things like `import.meta.dirname`.